goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 2.3 Distinguish operational vs programmer errors
+## ![✔] 2.3 Distinguish catastrophic errors from operational errors

 **TL;DR:** Operational errors (e.g. API received an invalid input) refer to known cases where the error impact is fully understood and can be handled thoughtfully.
-On the other hand, programmer error (e.g. trying to read an undefined variable) refers to unknown code failures that dictate to gracefully restart the application
+On the other hand, catastrophic error (also known as programmer errors) refers to unusual code failures that dictate to gracefully restart the application

 **Otherwise:** You may always restart the application when an error appears, but why let ~5000 online users down because of a minor, predicted, operational error?
-The opposite is also not ideal – keeping the application up when an unknown issue (programmer error) occurred might lead to an unpredicted behavior.
+The opposite is also not ideal – keeping the application up when an unknown catastrophic issue (programmer error) occurred might lead to an unpredicted behavior.
 Differentiating the two allows acting tactfully and applying a balanced approach based on the given context

 🔗 [**Read More: operational vs programmer error**](./sections/errorhandling/operationalvsprogrammererror.md)